The Enigmatic Status of Kratom in Canada: Navigating the Leafy Labyrinth

 For those interested in trying kratom, here are some important safety maxims:

-- Buy from well regarded sources that give third-party lab testing.
+- Buy from reputable sources that give third-party lab testing.

 - Start with a low dose to see how your body reacts.